 Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are re-measured at fair value.
-Subsequent changes in the fair value of those financial instruments are recorded in the "net realised and change in unrealised (loss)/gain on financial assets measured at fair value through profit or loss" in the statement of comprehensive income.
+Subsequent changes in the fair value of those financial instruments are recorded in the "net realised and change in unrealised loss on financial assets at fair value through profit or loss" in the statement of comprehensive income.

 Financial liabilities, other than those classified at fair value through profit or loss, are measured at amortised cost using the effective interest rate method.
-Gains and losses are recognised in profit or loss when the liabilities are derecognised, as well as through the amortisation process.
+Gains and losses are recognised in the statement of comprehensive income when the liabilities are derecognised, as well as through the amortisation process.